mathjax/MathJax-docs/web/components/accessibility.rst

 collapsed portions can be expanded with a click of the mouse, or by keyboard actions when using the :ref:`explorer-component` extension described below.

+See the :ref:`complexity-options` section for information about configuring this component.

 -----